Three dates in. Everything's perfect. Then you do it again.

 “Great person, but

-” becomes your dating tagline.
+” is your dating tagline.

-The Mindset Shift That Changes Everything
+The Shift That Unlocks Connection

-To: “I need a real partner who’s committed to growth”
+From: “I need the perfect partner” To: “I need a real partner who’s committed to growth”

 Perfection is a myth that keeps you alone.
 Growth together is the real goal.